 It is a well-known fact that closed-circuit television (CCTV) systems help to deter crime.
 In fact, if a building has a CCTV system installed, any crime committed at that building will be recorded on video from the closed-circuit television system.
 In addition to being a deterrent to crime, CCTV systems also record crime and criminal activity.

-The truth about the series of heinous events that took place at Sandy Hook Elementary School in Newtown, Connecticut will most likely become clear when reviewed on the school?s closed circuit television system.
-The police are most likely viewing this CCTV footage in an attempt to better understand the gunman?s activity and methodology for gaining entry into the elementary school and how an event such as this can be prevented in the future.
-If the school had been equipped with a remote access system an employee (such as the principal) could have tripped an alarm and authorities would have had immediate knowledge of the situation.
+The truth about the series of heinous events that took place at Sandy Hook Elementary School in Newtown, Connecticut will most likely become clear when reviewed on the school’s closed-circuit television system.
+The police are most likely viewing this CCTV footage in an attempt to better understand the gunman’s activity and methodology for gaining entry into the elementary school and how an event such as this can be prevented in the future.
+If the school had been equipped with a remote access system an employee could have tripped an alarm and authorities would have had immediate knowledge of the situation.

-Besides shootings and other public crimes, closed circuit television systems also record other types of crime like ?on-the-job? crime (employee theft or other illegal activity), breaking and entering and vandalism.
+Besides shootings and other public crimes, closed-circuit television systems also record other types of crimes like on-the-job crime (employee theft or other illegal activity), breaking and entering and vandalism.

 If a disaster were to occur at a business establishment, police and law enforcement officials could access the CCTV system and view events that are occurring in order to determine how to best handle the disaster.
 Hostage situations could be better strategized before police gain entry into the building where the hostages are being held.

 Below is a video demonstrating the benefits of remote CCTV access for a business establishment.